rungulus/Bucket/README.md

 - allowedChannelId: the channel you want the bot to look at for pings (can be a thread).
 This can be a single channel ID string or an array of channel ID strings to allow multiple channels/threads.
 - trainEmoji: an emoji reaction you want the bot to watch for to save the response (and original message) for future training
 - reactionCount: how many reactions until the bot should save the message
+- stopEmoji: what emoji to use to have Bucket stop checking messages in the random chance channels for a configurable time
+- silenceDurationMinutes: how long Bucket should stop checking messages when silenced with stopEmoji
 - openaiapi section:
   - apiKey: your OpenAI api key
   - modelId: your fine tuned model id